Don't Send U.S. Military To Protests, Hill Democrats Warn Trump

 In a conference call Monday, Trump told the nation's governors that Milley was "a fighter, a war hero, a lot of victories and no losses and he hates to see the way it's being handled in the various states, and I just put him in charge."

-Milley, who Trump said was on the call, said nothing.
+Milley, whom Trump said was on the call, said nothing.

 But a senior Pentagon official, speaking on condition of anonymity, said later that the Insurrection Act had not been invoked by Trump and insisted that Milley's role and authorities have not changed.